 - 25.1.
-All unit employees who are employed on a continuous full-time basis shall accrue sick leave credits at the rate of eight (8) hours per month (3.69) hours per pay period).
-Sick leave hours shall be accrued without limitation. - 25.2.
-Employees are entitled to use sick leave only when they or a member of their immediate family are incapacitated due to illness, injury, or when receiving necessary medical and dental treatment.
+All unit employees who are employed on a continuous basis shall accrue sick leave credits at the rate of eight (8) hours per month (3.69 hours per pay period).
+Sick leave hours shall be accrued without limitation, but are not paid out upon termination from employment. - 25.2.
+Employees are entitled to use sick leave only when they or a member of their immediate family are incapacitated due to illness, injury, or when receiving necessary medical and dental treatment, or to extend bereavement leave.